fwiedmann/mechanical-keyboards/README.md

 ### Layout

 The most mechanical keyboards comes with the default ANSI-Layout (QWERTY).
 Most of the time there are less keycap layouts for your native language.
-Like the german ISO-Layout (QWERTZ).
+Like the German ISO-Layout (QWERTZ).
 Before you buy a keyboard make sure you selected the correct layout.

 I personally switched completly to the ANSI-Layout because IMO it's more convenient for coding.
-Due to I still chat/communicate with my colleagues in German, I heavily rely on the german umlauts.
+Due to I still chat/communicate with my colleagues in German, I heavily rely on the German umlauts.

 The [EurKey](https://eurkey.steffen.bruentjen.eu/layout.html) project aims to provide the functionality of umlauts for ANSI-Layouts.

 ## Assembled Builds

-All the keyboards which I boght fully assembeled.
+All the keyboards which I bought fully assembled.

 ### Keychron K8